Asabeneh/30-Days-Of-React/01_Day_JavaScript_Refresher/01_javascript_refresher.md

 ​
 const sumAllNums = (...args) => {
  // console.log(arguments), arguments object not found in arrow function
- // instead we use an a parameter followed by spread operator console.log(args)
+ // instead we use spread operator followed by a parameter console.log(args)
 }